bitcoinhodler/glacier/docs/_docs/withdrawal/index.md

   include the transaction ID once.
 GlacierScript will include all UTXOs in every supplied transaction ID.
   e.
 Copy-paste these transaction IDs to a temporary scratchpad for reference.
   f.
-These will be referred to as unspent transaction IDs .
+These will be referred to as unspent transaction IDs.
 4. Get raw data for blockchain transactions.
   a.
-For each unspent transaction ID from your temporary scratchpad:
+For each <span class="warning">unspent transaction ID</span> from your temporary scratchpad:
     i.
 Go to the following URL, substituting the unspent transaction ID in the specified place: https://blockchain.info/tx/ transaction-id-here?format=hex Example page contents:
     ```
     01000000016847105309a8604c7e4f5773d0a16c45248acce057dab62e